 Before 3000 BCE

-- Stone age man has been found with seeds and from numerous medicinal plants showing that humans have been using plants as medicine in one form or another for 10,000's of years.
+- Stone age man has been found with seeds and from numerous medicinal plants showing that humans have been using plants as medicine in one form or another for over 10,000 years.

 - Sumerian writing on medicine from 3000 BCE showing they already had an elaborate medical system and an advanced Materia Medica.
-Their medicines was diagnostic-based.
+Their medicine system was diagnostic-based.

 - 2900 BCE; earliest recorded Egyptian Medical texts

 - Trade of early medicines including Frankincense (between India and Arabia) were being traded from prehistoric times.